MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 * Returning Users/Tenants - Active users or tenants who used your app during a given R30 time period and the previous R30 time period.
 * Lapsed Users/Tenants - Active users or tenants who were not seen during a given R30 time period but were seen during the previous R30 time period.

-#### Usage intensity
+### Usage intensity

-This chart shows you key usage intensity metrics.
+This chart shows you key usage intensity metrics of your app.

  :::image type="content" source="../../assets/images/tdp/usage-intensity.png" alt-text="Intensity":::